AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Day1.md

 ### Dr. Sebastien Wong

-##### Defense Science and Technology
+##### Defence Science and Technology

 ::: linkedin
 ![Logo](./media/LinkedIn.png) [LinkedIn](https://www.linkedin.com/in/sebastien-wong-5ba874109/)
 :::
 ::::

 Dr Sebastien Wong leads a team of scientists and engineers conducting applied research into computer vision within Information Sciences Division in Defence Science Technology Group.
 Sebastien holds a Bachelor of Computer Systems Engineering (with honours) from Curtin University, a Master of Electronic Systems Engineering and a Ph.D. in Computer Science, both from the University of South Australia.
 Sebastien also holds a Graduate Diploma in Scientific Leadership from the University of Melbourne and is a graduate of the Australian Institute of Company Directors.
 Sebastien has over two decades of experience in translating research algorithms into operational solutions for Defence, Mining and Agriculture.
 Sebastien conceived and led the creation of a multi-award winning AgTech product for mapping and monitoring the worlds high-value crops, which was used to map Australia’s vineyards.
 Sebastien's current team is working on problems that range from finding dark fishing vessels using synthetic aperture radar (SAR) imagery, to enhancing situational awareness for drone video operators.
 Sebastien is passionate about applying his experience in computer vision and machine learning to transform Defence by providing intelligent tools to decision-makers.

 :::::